 There are many ways to stay involved with Rhodes, and we want YOUR help.

 The Annual Fund lies at the heart of the Rhodes experience.
 Annual Fund gifts help maintain the excellence of the college, making a difference in every aspect of life at Rhodes.
 Contributions to the Annual Fund help narrow the gap between actual operating costs and what each student pays in tuition.
-Email Kerry Connors, call her at 901-843-3512, or visit the Annual Fund page for more information.
+Visit the Annual Fund page for more information.

 The mission of the Lynx Club is to secure financial support for Rhodes College Athletics.
 Each year, approximately 25% of our students compete on one of 10 men’s and 11 women’s varsity teams in the Southern Athletic Association.